-When students came to empathize with their partners in front of the class in LO 11.3.1, the teacher had to guide students as they let their own ideas intrude or judged their partners.
+When students came to empathize with their partners in front of the class in LO their partners.
 Satisfactory descriptions of partner perspectives were achieved in the end (DATA J2, DATA J3, DATA J4, DATA J5, DATA J6, DATA J7.)
 Students expressed various views on empathy.
 Taking some contrasting cases, STUDENT B2 claimed she had learned how to suspend her own values temporarily deepening her understanding of her partner (DATA J18) but whilst STUDENT B3 recognised the importance of empathy, she was unsure whether she could empathise with someone who was not empathising back (DATA J21.)
 STUDENT B6 found it difficult to empathise because she tended to judge others by my own values noting the need for good communication to be able to describe a situation accurately from another person's point of view (DATA J8, DATA J9.)
 STUDENT B5 recognised the need for empathy in overcoming conflict noting that when we argue, we tend to just think about ourselves, which just aggravates the situation.
-Recognising that we do empathise unconsciously (DATA J10.)
+Recognising that we do empathise unconsciously when reading books or watching films, she noted that it is difficult to do consciously (DATA J10.)